JasmineGong1107/mis3640_team/proposal.md

 My individual learning goal is to gain experience with apply Python and Javascript to the website.
 I enjoyed working with Google AppMaker and Professor Gordon's Web Technologies class.
 I believe that Python could take such experiences to the next level.
 As an aside, I am pursuing a career in Finance.
 I am unfamiliar with cryptocurrency, so it should be an interesting topic to research.

 #### Jasmine:
+I major in Computational and MathematicalFinance.
+However, I feel onlyfinancialanalysis and mathematical finance is not enough to thrive in today’s market.
+There are multiple website allows users to track stock prices from the mass.
+However, I have not found any useful tool for me to track my crypto portfolio yet.
+Trading with technology to make prompt decision and orders is the key in crypto market as well.
+I aim to create a small software to integrate what I learned in Python class to facilitate my trading journey.
 #### Cameron:

 ## Implementation Plan
-1. Team members must build a solid conceptual foundation of cryptocurrency and crypto markets.
+1. Team members must build a solid conceptual foundation of cryptocurrency, crypto markets, and crypto price providers.
 2. Evaluate and amend details in the project proposal so that the product more accurately addresses user needs.
 3. Identify general project requirements to begin designing the base program.
 4. Write the code that satisfies general project requirements.